 - Clammy skin

-When seeking medical help in a suspected drug overdose, it’s important to stay calm.
-To help your loved one, you need to find out as much as you can about the drug that was consumed — if by prescription, use the prescription bottle.
+When seeking medical help in a suspected drug overdose, it’s essential to stay calm.
+To help your loved one, you need to find out as much as you can about the drug that was consumed.
+If by prescription, use the prescription bottle.
 Different drugs cause different types of reactions.

 Is it an Addiction?

 If drug overdose symptoms stem from the use of an illicit drug, it’s normal to wonder if your loved one is struggling with a deeper problem.
-You might be wondering if he or she is suffering from an addiction and need to seek help from a treatment center like Atlanta Detox Center.
+You might be wondering if they are suffering from an addiction and need to seek help from a treatment center like Atlanta Detox Center.